 In our programs, students learn the essential skills for participation in a community of inquiry.
 That is, they learn how to engage in the social and intellectual practice of exploring a question in a group, caring for the inquiry and its members, and exploring a space of hypotheses with humility and openness.
 Most of the topics we explore have a philosophical component, but many are also scientific, as insights from the sciences often inform philosophical explorations and vice-versa.

 Our methods typically involve doing thought-experiments to collect observations about hypothetical cases that support or falsify a claim, and exploring the logical consequences of various positions.
-In our discussions, students are encouraged to label their contributions to the inquiry (hypothesis, reason, counter-example, analogy, distinction, clarification, etc.) and fill out inquiry diagrams to map out the discussion.
-Students develop analytical skills that generalize to intellectual explorations across philosophy and the sciences, as well as the fields of history, mathematics, law, detective work, design, and most any endeavor to explore possible solutions to a problem.
+In our discussions, students are encouraged to label their contributions to the inquiry (hypothesis, reason, counter-example, analogy, distinction, clarification, etc.) and fill out Inquiry Diagrams (shown above) to map out the discussion.
+Students develop analytical skills that generalize to intellectual explorations across philosophy and the sciences, as well as the fields of history, civics, mathematics, law, detective work, design, and most any endeavor to explore possible solutions to a problem.